 Mumbai, Jan 29 (PTI) Pakistani-origin musician Adnan Sami, who is at the centre of a political debate over his Padma Shri award, on Thursday said his name was unnecessarily dragged into the controversy by 'minor politicians' trying to gain mileage.

-Sami, who became an Indian citizen in 2016 and had expressed his 'infinite gratitude' at being chosen for the government award, also asked what his father had to do with his award.
+Sami, who became an Indian citizen in 2016 and had expressed his 'infinite gratitude' at being chosen for the government award, said he shared good relationships with people across political spectrum.

-'People who are criticising are some minor politicians.
+'The people who are criticising are some minor politicians.
 They are doing it because of some political agenda that they have and it has nothing to do with me.
-I am not a politician, I am a musician,' Sami said.
+I am not a politician, I am a musician.

-'They have their own political agenda and issues with the government and they are using my name as another stepney to try and further their agenda,' he added.
+'They have their own political agenda and issues with the government and they are using my name as another stepney to try and further their agenda,' he told PTI.

-Sami said he is ready to face personal and professional criticism but dragging his name into politics is uncalled for.
+Sami said he was ready to face personal and professional criticism but dragging his name into politics was unnecessary.

-Sami said he was conferred with the Naushad award during the Congress government's rule and he was a Pakistani citizen at the time.
+He said during the Congress government's rule he was conferred with the Naushad award and he was a Pakistani citizen at that time.